 Only one kid was doing it, the girl refused to participate the other boy was just wandering around climbing up and down.
 I understand I can’t expect a lot from this age group but I was disappointed even the action songs were not attractive to them.
 It came to the point that the girl didn’t even want to be there.
 So she left with her mom not even half way through the lesson.

 Then we had story time, but it was still that one boy who was paying attention while the other one wasn’t interested, attempting to open the door and go out a few times even with his mom being present in the classroom.
 I used a lot of music during the lesson and a lot of body movement too, but I wonder if it is all too new to them so they get bored or it is me who didn’t know how to make it fun.
 You are an expert, so can you please give me some advice what went wrong and what I could do to improve? »

-This lesson must have taken some preparing and I can understand how disappointed you were when it didn’t go well.
+This lesson must have taken some preparing and I can understand how disappointed the teacher was when it didn’t go well.
 Don’t be disheartened !
 We learn from what does not work !
 This lesson just needs tweaking, to come down to the toddlers’ level.
-It’s easy to improve and spend less time getting ready for each lesson too.
+It’s easy to improve this lesson, and spend less time preparing too.

 How can we improve this toddler English lesson?